 Keyword: cake, chocolate cake, dessert, easy dessert recipe, St Patrick's Day

-Spray an 8-inch round cake pan with nonstick cooking spray.
+Spray a 9-inch round or 8-inch square cake pan with nonstick cooking spray.
 (Note: If you have a pan that tends to stick, line the bottom of the pan with a round of parchemnt paper that you've cut to fit inside the pan.)